paullj/toy-jit-lang/README.md

   * should use vm probably

 * performance
-  * benchmark suite
-  * compare jit vs vm vs interpreted
-  * optimise mir
-  * optimise jit codegen
-  * optimise vm
   * look at hot paths and jit
-  * use an interner?
+  * optimise memory usage
+  * parallel parsing
+    * do we need cs-tree instead of rowan?
+  * parallel gc?